MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/update-local-agent.md

 [!include [banner](../includes/banner.md)]

-This topic explains how to update the local agent.
+This article explains how to update the local agent.
 The latest version of the local agent is version 3.1.0, which was released in June 2022.

 > [!IMPORTANT]
 > Do not update the local agent during a servicing operation, even if the preparation phase has completed.